Loops in Python

 2. Cyclewhile

-executes a block of instructions as long as the specified condition remains true.
+The loop whileexecutes a block of instructions as long as the specified condition remains true.
 Syntax:

 Examples:

 2.1.
-Simple loop while
+Simple loop while:

 Conclusion:

-allows you to exit the loop early.
+The operator breakallows you to exit the loop early.

 Conclusion:

-skips the current iteration and moves on to the next one.
+The statement continueskips the current iteration and moves on to the next one.

 Conclusion:

-) provide powerful tools for creating rich and efficient programs in Python.
+Overall, both types of loops ( forand while) provide powerful tools for creating rich and efficient programs in Python.
 The choice between them depends on the specific task and personal preferences of the programmer.

 Infinite loops

-Definition: An infinite loop is a loop that continues forever because the loop condition never becomes false or there is no way out of the loop through statements such as break
+Definition: An infinite loop is a loop that continues forever because the loop condition never becomes false or there is no way out of the loop through statements such as break.

 How does this happen: